Gerry Connolly: U.S. Senate Committee on Foreign Relations

 Connolly worked from 1979 to 1989 with the United States Senate Committee on Foreign Relations, where he managed committee oversight of international economic issues, international narcotics control, and United Nations and Middle East policies, and published reports on U.S. policy in El Salvador, Central America, Israel, and the Persian Gulf region.
 From 1989 to 1997, he was Vice President of the Washington Office of SRI International.
 He was also Director of Community Relations for SAIC (Science Applications International Corporation).

-In local politics, Connolly served on the Fairfax Government Reorganization Commission from 1992 to 1993.
-In 1995, he was elected Providence District Supervisor, serving for nine years.
+In local politics, Connolly served as Providence District Supervisor for nine years, first elected in 1995.